Taming System Complexity: Demystifying Software Engineering Agents in Diagnosing Linux Kernel Faults

-\textit{Mail Collection.} To construct the knowledge base, we first collect emails from the LKML channel.
-To ensure the quality of the data, we retain only emails that include patches, as these are more likely to involve discussions of bug fixes or feature implementations, providing useful context for \fl.
-However, we exclude patch emails that modify more than 10 files, as such patches are likely non-atomic, often representing merged changes.
+\textit{Mail Collection.} To construct the kernel knowledge base, wecollect emails from the LKML.
+We retain only emails that include patches, as these are more likely to involve discussions of bug fixes or feature implementations, providing useful context for \fl.
+To ensure quality, we discard non-atomic patches modifying over 10 files, as these typically represent merged changes.
 Additionally, to avoid potential data leakage, we exclude any emails containing external URLs or the keyword ``bugzilla''.

-\textit{Mail Retrieval.} To improve the efficiency of retrieval, we design a hierarchical retrieval strategy.
-First, we categorize all emails based on the files modified in the attached patches.
-Using the files predicted by agents, we restrict the search space to only emails associated with the predicted files.
-Next, since raw bug reports may contain noisy content (e.g., hexadecimal logs), we reformulate queries by summarizing the bug reports along four key dimensions: (1) bug behavior, (2) potential causes, (3) expected behavior, and (4) possible solutions.
-We then apply the BM25 algorithm~\citep{bm25s} to retrieve the top-k (k=10) most relevant mails.
-To ensure temporal consistency, we restrict the retrieval to emails sent before the bug report was reported.
+\textit{Mail Retrieval.} We adopt a hierarchical retrieval strategy: (1) restrict the search space to only emails linked to code files predicted by agents, and (2) reformulate noisy bug reports(e.g., hexadecimal logs) into four key dimensions—bug behavior, potential causes, expected behavior, and possible solutions.
+We then apply BM25~\citep{bm25s} to retrieve the top-10 relevant emails, restricted to those sent before the bug report to \textbf{prevent data leakage}.

-With the retrieved mails, we further instruct LLMs to hypothesize more diverse and informed causes for the given bug report.
-The expanded causes can further guide LLMs to identify buggy files associated with the causes.
-Detailed prompts are in Appendix~\ref{app:prompt_cause}.
+\textit{Mail-Augmented Hypothesis.} Using retrieved mails, we prompt LLMs to generate more diverse and informed causes for the bug, which in turn guide the identification of buggy files.
+This step follows \textit{Direct Hypothesis} but augmented with mail knowledge.
+Detailed prompt is in Appendix~\ref{app:prompt_cause}.